leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 ## SSH with public key
 If we access this connection very often, it can become annoying to enter every time the password.
 To avoid this we can instead access using a _public key_.

-To create a public key, we should make sure that we have OpenSSH (usually it's already installed) to create a pair of private and public keys on our computer.
+To create a public key, we should make sure that we have OpenSSH (usually it's already installed) on our laptop to create a pair of private and public keys.
 Usually these are stored in the `~/.ssh` directory (where `~` represents the user's home, such as in `/home/pippo`).

-To create this keys pair, we first enter the `~/.ssh` directory (we create it if it does not exist yet) and issue
+To create this keys pair, we first enter the `~/.ssh` directory _ON OUR LOCAL COMPUTER_ (we create it if it does not exist yet) and issue

 ```bash
 ssh-keygen